elisackelly/elisackelly/README.md

 - 📺 I also enjoy watching anime and reading manga and Webtoons.
 The stories, art, and characters captivate me, and I'm always eager to discuss my favorite series and discover new ones.

 - 🍳 In my free time, I love to unleash my creativity in the kitchen.
-Cooking and baking have become a delightful hobby, allowing me to connect my the cuban 🇨🇺 roots, experiment with a veriety of flavors from all over the world, and share all of the delicious food with friends and family.
+Cooking and baking have become a delightful hobby, allowing me to connect my cuban 🇨🇺 roots, experiment with a veriety of flavors from all over the world, and share all of the delicious food with friends and family.

 - 🤞 Over the summer I will be working on some research in my university's Operations Research department and embarking on some side projects.
 If everything goes well 🤞, my side projects will be posted here by the end of the summer.